 Patient Rights & Responsibilities

 - You have the right to impartial access to all treatments, or accommodations that are available or medically indicated, regardless of race, creed, sex, national origin, religion or disability.
-You will be accorded accommodation under the Americans with Disabilities Act, such as the services of an interpreter or other accessibility accomodation, if needed.
+You will be accorded accommodation under the Americans with Disabilities Act, such as the services of an interpreter or other accessibility accommodation, if needed.

 - You have the right to considerate, respectful care at all times and under all circumstances with recognition of your personal dignity.